-On the Pentland Firth route, freight vessel MV Helliar will provide a replacement bed and breakfast service with capacity to carry up to 12 passengers, while MV Hrossey and MV Hjaltland will provide additional north and southbound connectivity via Kirkwall by operating the peak summer schedule.
+On the Pentland Firth route, freight vessel MV Helliar will provide a replacement bed and breakfast service for MV Hamnavoe with capacity to carry up to 12 passengers, while MV Hrossey and MV Hjaltland will provide additional north and southbound connectivity via Kirkwall by operating the peak summer schedule.
 Alternative travel arrangements for foot passengers will also be provided between NorthLink Ferries and Pentland Ferries at their respective terminals.

 The scheduled dry dock period has been designed to minimise disruption to customers and takes place during the quietest time of year for both passengers and freight shipments.
 Time in dry dock allows each vessel to receive routine maintenance and necessary repair work.

 Stuart Garrett, Serco's managing director at NorthLink Ferries, commented: "We have worked hard to minimise the impact of the maintenance programme on passengers.
 We have introduced arrangements that ensure travel demands will be met between Orkney and Caithness while MV Hamnavoe is in dry dock.
 This includes continuation of the popular bed and breakfast offer, introduction of our freight vessel MV Helliar and increased calls to Kirkwall by MV Hjaltland & MV Hrossey."

 For more information about NorthLink Ferries and to view timetables, visit www.northlinkferries.co.uk

 The MV Hamnavoe is due to be in dry dock from 13th to 26th January 2020 (inclusive), and there will be additional north and southbound calls into Kirkwall by the MV Hrossey and MV Hjaltland.
 During this time the MV Helliar will provide a replacement service on the Pentland Firth route.